ericboszin/cicd-microservices-app/README.md

    ```

 ### Deploying App to Local Kubernetes Cluster <a name="deploy"></a>
-It is assumed the reader has installed minikube and that the images for `sa-webapp` and `sa-logic` have been built
+It is assumed the reader has installed minikube and that the images for `sa-webapp` and `sa-logic` have been built.
 1. Execute `minikube start`
 2. Navigate to `resrouce-manifests` and execute the below command to deploy the logic service
    ```